Annette Summers Engel: Research and career

 Engel investigates how microbes interact with rocks and minerals.
 She joined the faculty at Louisiana State University in 2004.
 Her early research involved the Edwards Aquifer, as well as research into the microbial diversity of salt marshes.
 Alongside caves, Engel worked on coastal systems, particularly focusing on how ecosystems were impacted by the Deepwater Horizon oil spill.

 In 2011, Engel moved to the University of Tennessee.
 She was appointed the Donald and Florence Jones Professor of Aqueous Geochemistry in 2016.
 She has investigated the biological diversity of lava tubes in Hawaii.
 In addition, she studied lucinid bivalves from coastal biomes, and how changes in the coastal biome will impact lucinid chemosymbiotic associations.
 She was elected President of the International Society for Environmental Biogeochemistry in 2020.

+In 2025, Engel transitioned from a faculty member at University of Tennessee to the Inaugural Executive Director of the National Speleological Society.
+She maintains an adjunct affiliation at the University of Tennessee and continues some research.